harrypotter306/lepy/readme.txt

           finishing the basic of oop part.
 20180705  learning the __slots__ method in advance oop programming part.
 20180706  learning the @property in advance oop programming part, but the principle is unclear.
+20180710  learning the multi inherit in advance oop programming part.